mike-rogers/mike-rogers.github.com/_posts/2015-03-11-my-awesomest-bug.md

 tags: []
 ---

 This post is brought to you by a conversation with Matt Terry.
-Remember, _there's no OG like the MCT_.
+Remember, _there's no OG like the MCT_. _Fresh money_.
 {: .aside}

 Let me tell you the story about the coolest bug I've ever fixed and how I learned next to nothing from it until about two years later.
 Well, I mean, you don't _have_ to let me tell you.
 I'm going to anyway.